RichardSichengZhao/macpan-workshop/companion-materials_mli.md

 |:-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | The [sir_demog](https://github.com/canmod/macpan2/tree/main/inst/starter_models/sir_demog) model includes birth and death.
 You can use this example to add vital dynamics to another model.
 Neither birth nor death can use `mp_per_capita_flow()`, but instead `mp_per_capita_inflow()` and `mp_per_capita_outflow()` (see [here](https://canmod.github.io/macpan2/reference/mp_per_capita_flow) for examples and details). |

+==RZhao: Again, a model diagram or a math expression might improve the learning experience here.==

+==RZhao: Personally, I prefer to emphasize the functionality of `macpan` instead of start with different models, especially when learning new coding tools for general purpose.
+E.g. adding directed inflows/outflows by `mp_per_capita_inflow`/`mp_per_capita_outflow` first then use wastewater and vital dynamic model as an example.
+The users might not being familiar enough with models to navigate the functionality they need, but they are more clear to what they need for the model they are currently dealing with.==

 ### Importation and Stochasticity

 In many cases large jurisdictions can be considered closed and